GenomicsAotearoa/RNA-seq-workshop/4.Differential_Expression/rnaseq-diffexp.md

 <!-- NEED TO EXPLAIN "TREND=TRUE" -->

-  - Limma can be used for analysis (log-scale normality-based assumption rather than Negative Binomial for count data)
+  - Limma can be used for analysis, by transforming the RNA-seq count data in an appropriate way (log-scale normality-based assumption rather than Negative Binomial for count data)
   - Use data transformation and log to satisfy normality assumptions (CPM = Counts per Million).